-The glorious, ancient, biblical and historical city of Susa in Persia was captured and razed to ground by the notorious army of Ashur Banipal.
+The glorious, ancient, biblical and historical city of Susa in Persia was captured and razed to ground in 693 B.C.E. by the notorious army of Ashur Banipal .
 The Assyrians had built a very strong army that ruled over a vast area without any tolerance for other civilizations.
 Their source of wealth was plundering the weak and not let them regain power.
-They enslaved many nations including the Jews and the entire Iranian plateau.
+They enslaved many nations including the Jews and most of the Persian Plateau .
 Assyrians destroyed the Elam kingdom leaving behind an ancient ruin called the Burnt City.
 This marked the end of 2000 years of Elamite kingdom and the Start of a New Era for the Aryan nomads.

 Three groups of Aryan nomads: The Medians (Central and North-Western parts) and the Persians (In South and South-Western parts) and the Parthians (North-Eastern and Eastern parts) united their Kingdoms and established the United Median Dynasty (678–559 B.C.E.) in order to to withstand the brutal Assyrians.

 An alliance between the Medians and Persians put an end to the Assyrian terror forever.
 After their defeat, many Medians were settled in Assyrian-territory in the region in order to prevent Assyrians from emerging again.
 The Persians in the South-Western parts eventually supplanted and absorbed the United-Median Kingdom in the massive Achaemenid Persian World Empire.